WangMeng0734/Stability-Prediction-of-Energy-Storage-Salt-Caverns/README.md

 # Stability-Prediction-of-Energy-Storage-Salt-Caverns
-This repository contains the code for the research paper titled "Exploring Data-Driven Approaches for Stability Prediction of Energy Storage Salt Caverns."
-The code is intended for educational and research purposes, and it provides an implementation of data-driven approaches for predicting the stability of energy storage salt caverns.
+This repository contains the code for the research paper titled "Exploring Data-Driven Hybrid Ensemble Approaches for Stability Prediction of Energy Storage Salt Caverns" The code is intended for educational and research purposes, and it provides an implementation of data-driven approaches for predicting the stability of energy storage salt caverns.

 The project includes example data to demonstrate the functionality of the code, which can be directly executed by running the main function.
 The primary goal of this code is to explore the use of machine learning and data-driven techniques to assess the stability of salt caverns used for energy storage.